Pandawan/ent-comp/README.md

 # ent-comp

-A light, *fast* entity-component system in Javascript, with no dependencies.
+A light, *fast* entity-component system in TypeScript, with no dependencies.

 ## Overview